voanhkha/voanhkha.github.io/_posts/2024-08-29-LLM20Questions.markdown

 A key thing about this competition is that a fixed list of keywords will be embeded to the referee (Kaggle server).
 This list will change and inaccessible by any means in the final evaluation period (final 2 weeks). <br>

 During the competition, I have publicly shared to the Kaggle forum my approach which worked really well in both public and private LB.
-I named it as "offline-policy-questioner agent". <br>
+I named it as "offline-policy-questioner agent".
+It got >50 upvotes and >250 forks!  <br>

-You can find the notebook here.
+You can find the code in my [[Kaggle notebook]](https://www.kaggle.com/code/khahuras/offline-policy-questioner-agent).
+Enjoy! <br>

 The idea is that public open-weight LLMs are not so skillful in 20 Questions game.
 Asking broad questions and narrowing down gradually is the only way to find out the secret keyword, but many LLMs seem not to be great in that area. <br>